vsrinivas/fuchsia/docs/targets/acer12.md

 1. Build the bootloader
   * `(cd $MAGENTA_ROOT; make bootloader)`
 2. Format your USB Flash Drive with a FAT32 partition as the first partition
-3. Copy `$MAGENTA_ROOT/build-magenta-pc-x86-64/bootloader/bootx64.efi` to `EFI/BOOT/BOOTX64.EFI` on the USB Flash Drive
+3. Copy `$MAGENTA_ROOT/build-magenta-pc-x86-64/bootloader/bootx64.efi` to `EFI/BOOT/BOOTX64.EFI` on the USB Flash Drive.
+If you plan to netboot, you're done.
 4. Copy `build-magenta-pc-x86-64/magenta.bin` to the root of the USB Flash Drive
 5. Optionally copy an additional bootfs image to `ramdisk.bin` on the root of the USB Flash Drive